Deploying Open-Source Large Language Models: A performance Analysis: Objectives

 \section{Objectives}

-The main objective of our study is to address the security and confidentiality concerns raised by the increasing use of proprietary LLM solutions - such as ChatGPT - by students and researchers at the Centre Inria de l'Université de Bordeaux.
+The main objective of our study is to address the security and confidentiality concerns raised by the increasing use of proprietary LLM solutions - such as ChatGPT - by students and researchers at \ourlab.
 Indeed, a huge part of our students use these tools to help them in their daily work, whether for writing, programming, proofreading articles, or brainstorming.
+For instance, leveraging Retrieval-Augmented Generation (RAG) systems \cite{gao2023retrieval} \cite{edgetrinh2024graphrag} has become a valuable tool in both academic and practical settings.
+RAG combines language models with external knowledge sources, enabling users to engage in detailed explorations of specific datasets or domains, such as historical documents or scientific papers.
+This application is particularly beneficial for students and researchers, as it enhances their ability to analyze and understand complex information.

 However, the use of these proprietary solutions raises serious security and confidentiality issues.
 They do not guarantee the confidentiality of data, and the private interests behind them can potentially use them for commercial purposes, training, or even industrial espionage.
-This last point is particularly concerning for a research center like Inria, which must ensure the confidentiality of its employees' research work and is in direct competition with the companies offering these proprietary solutions.
+This last point is particularly concerning for a research center like \ourlab, which must ensure the confidentiality of its employees' research work and is in direct competition with the companies offering these proprietary solutions.
+It is therefore crucial for our lab to propose alternative solutions and preserve its digital sovereignty.

-It is therefore crucial for Inria to propose alternative solutions and preserve its digital sovereignty.
-Moreover, given the growing importance of this technology, more and more researchers and students wish to conduct experiments based on LLMs.
-For example, setting up RAG (Retrieval Augmented Generation) [6][7] systems is a common application in the business world, which involves using an LLM to "discuss" with its data.
-It would therefore be interesting to offer them an adapted service.